KyWa/dotfiles/docs/RHV/RHV-Components.md

 ### RHV-M

 Red Hat Virtualization Manager.
-Can be self-hosted or an appliance.
+Can be self-hosted or an appliance (easiest and current recommended install).
 Stores data in a PostgreSQL database (internal or external).

 ### Hosts